 Raise heat to medium-high and gradually whisk in stock, stirring constantly to prevent lumps.
-When all of the liquid has been added and the liquid starts to thicken, pour it into the slow cooker.
-Add turkey, andouille, Worcestershire sauce, hot sauce, cayenne, Cajun seasoning, thyme and bay leaves.
+When all of liquid has been added and it starts to thicken, pour into cooker.
+Add turkey, andouille, Worcestershire sauce, hot sauce, cayenne, Cajun seasoning, thyme, and bay leaves.
 Season with salt and pepper, to taste.

 |Nutrition Facts (per serving)|